JuliaPraxis/Naming/guides/WordChoice.md

   the implementation of a specific algorithm  |  method | algorithm the identification of a specific algorithm  |  algorithm | method
 | |
- the solution for, resolution of a problem   |  solution | result the outcome of other evalution          |  result | solution
+ the solution to _, the resolution of _   |  solution | result
+ the outcome of other kinds of evaluation          |  result | solution
  | |